-Step 2: Mark the buffer material 15.0 ± 1.0 mm from the end of the buffer.
-Remove the buffer material using an appropriate stripping tool.

-Step 3: Clean the stripped fiber using a lint-free wipe moistened in isopropyl alcohol.
+- Step 2: Measure and mark the buffer 15.0 ± 1.0 mm from the end of the fiber. - IMPORTANT: This length is critical in later assembly steps.
+Be as precise as possible when marking this length. - Step 3: Remove the buffer material using an appropriate tool. - Step 4: Clean the stripped fiber and buffer using a wipe moistened in alcohol.
 Fold the wipe over the fiber.
 Gently squeeze the fiber inside the wipe as you pull the fiber through the wipe.

-6. Connector Installation
+6. Connector Installation Procedure

-Procedure

-Step 1: Prepare the F123 or 113 (SC) epoxy adhesive depending on fiber type.

-Step 2: Remove the divider from the epoxy package and mix the two components by rolling the package over a table or work surface edge.
-The mixing process is complete when the epoxy has changed to a consistent color throughout.

-Step 3: Pour the epoxy into a syringe using the following method to minimize entrapping air in the epoxy:

-• Place a syringe tip on a syringe.

-Remove the plunger from the syringe.

-Cut one corner of the epoxy package and pour the epoxy into the syringe.

-• Reinstall the plunger into the syringe.

-Turn the syringe with tip up and remove the tip to allow the epoxy to flow down to the plunger.
+- Step 1: Prepare the epoxy adhesive. - Step 2: Remove the divider from the epoxy package and mix the two components by rolling the package over a table or work surface edge.
+The mixing process is complete when the epoxy has changed to a consistent color throughout. - Step 3: Pour the epoxy into a syringe using the following method to minimize entrapping air in the epoxy: - Place a syringe tip on a syringe. - Remove the plunger from the syringe. - Cut one corner of the epoxy package and pour the epoxy into the syringe. - Reinstall the plunger into the syringe. - Turn the syringe with tip up and remove the tip to allow the epoxy to flow down to the plunger.

-• Then push up on the plunger, forcing the epoxy toward the tip and displacing the trapped air.
-Reinstall the syringe tip.

-Step 4: Select the first connector assembly to be installed.
-Clean the ferrule end face with a lint-free tissue, soaked in alcohol.

-NOTE: With single-mode connectors a small percentage of fibers will not fit into some ferrules.
+- Then push up on the plunger, forcing the epoxy toward the tip and displacing the trapped air.
+Reinstall the syringe tip. - Step 4: Select the first connector assembly to be installed.
+Clean the ferrule end face with a lint-free tissue, soaked in alcohol. - NOTE: With single-mode connectors a small percentage of fibers will not fit into some ferrules.
 It is a good idea to dry fit the fiber into the ferrule before injecting the epoxy.
-Should the fiber not fit, try another part.

-Step 5: Insert the syringe tip into the tube at the rear of the connector until it bottoms in the connector.
+Should the fiber not fit, try another part. - Step 5: Insert the syringe tip into the tube at the rear of the connector until it bottoms in the connector.
 With the syringe pointed up, hold onto the connector and slowly inject epoxy.
-Once epoxy is visible from the tip of the ferrule, discontinue injecting epoxy.

-IMPORTANT: Be extremely careful not to get epoxy

-between the lead-in tube and the crimp body.
-The presence of epoxy between the lead-in tube and the crimp body of the connector can inhibit ferrule movement.

-Step 6: Wipe excess epoxy bead from end face using a lint-free tissue.
-Excess epoxy on the ferrule end face may cause the connector to adhere to the oven.
+Once epoxy is visible from the tip of the ferrule, continue to add epoxy, allowing the connector to rise 1 to 2 mm off the syringe. - IMPORTANT: Be extremely careful not to get epoxy between the lead-in tube and the crimp body.
+The presence of epoxy between the lead-in tube and the crimp body of the connector can inhibit ferrule movement. - Step 6: Wipe excess epoxy bead from end face using a lint-free tissue.
+Excess epoxy on the ferrule end face may cause the connector to adhere to the oven. - Step 7: Clean the syringe tip after each use as excess epoxy on the tip may scrape off when inserted into the lead-in tube, leaving epoxy between the tube and the crimp body of the connector.

-- Step 7: Clean the syringe tip after each use as excess epoxy on the tip may scrape off when inserted into the lead-in tube, leaving epoxy between the tube and the crimp body of the connector. - Step 8: Slide the fiber up into the connector until the buffer seats on the rear of the ferrule.
-Confirm that the mark made previously on the buffer material is flush or inside the end of the connector.
+Step 8: Slide the fiber up into the connector until the buffer seats on the rear of the ferrule.
 If the buffer has not been fully seated against the ferrule, connector failure can result.

 Step 9: Place the connector into the groove of the oven, being careful not to unseat the fiber.
 Position the cable into the slots in the foam block of the oven.
-Ensure that the connector is in the upper half of the plate for maximum effectiveness in curing the epoxy.